 The aim of this course is to provide its participants with in-depth knowledge of and advanced skills in subtitling.
 The course may include a research project on location.
 Please note that this may involve travel expenses and irregular hours.
 The seminars will include practical instruction in the Translation Lab.
 Some of the seminars may be taught by guest lecturers.

 Knowledge and understanding of key issues and current debates in audiovisual translation (AVT) and subtitling research.

 Knowledge and understanding of the nature of AVT and subtitling.

 Ability to analyse and solve theoretical and practical translation problems.

-Ability to apply one’s knowledge of translation theories in subtitling different types of audiovisual texts.
+Ability to apply one’s knowledge of translation theories to the subtitling of different types of audiovisual texts.

 Skill in subtitling audiovisual texts from English to Dutch and Dutch to English.